Amazon Prime Day 2021: Discounts may not be as prime as you think

 Why is Prime Day in June this year?

 When Amazon first started Prime Day in 2015, it scheduled the event in July — a schedule it stuck to until the pandemic hit last year.
 Because of the disruption, Amazon pushed back Prime Day in 2020 to October.
-But this year, it's moving the event a month earlier than normal.
+But this year, it has moved the event a month earlier than normal.

-The reason could be not to coincide with the Olympics, which kicks off in Japan on July 23, but some experts point out that pushing the event to June places the sale in the second quarter — a typically slow time for retailers.
+One reason, marketing experts said, could be to avoid sharing the global spotlight with the 2021 Olympics, which kicks off in Japan on July 23, but some experts point out that pushing the event to June places the sale in the second quarter — a typically slow time for retailers.
 On top of that, Amazon is facing tough comparisons with the year-earlier period, when many consumers switched to online purchases due to lockdowns and fears about brick-and-mortar shopping as the pandemic spread.

 Will the pandemic impact prices?

-Rising inflation on everyday goods could also have an impact on Prime Day, leading to smaller discounts than previous years, Burrows added.
+Rising inflation on everyday household items could also have an impact on Prime Day, leading to smaller discounts than previous years, Burrows added.
 Prices for everything from grocery items to appliances are on the rise, according to recent data.

 "All of this means that shoppers have more reason than ever to be skeptical of supposed deals," Burrows said.